-13. Coffee and Change – Censemaking: The Innovation Podcast
+16. Hope, By Design – Censemaking: The Innovation Podcast

 To learn more about building behaviour change strategies listen and subscribe to the first season of Censemaking: The Innovation Podcast as we explore the key foundations of behaviour change and innovation psychology.
 For more in doing this work with your organization, reach out and let’s talk more about how I can help you.
 Thanks for reading.